-One of my favorite Movies of all Time is The Matrix.
-And one scene, in particular, stands out for me.
-The scene where Neo fights Morpheus in a Test Program.
-In the Scene Prior to that epic fight, Neo gets plugged in with a wire and one of the Techies on Board of the Nebuchadnezzar uploads a kung fu data in Neos brain.
-Seconds later the upload is completed and Neo opens his eyes and is a master in Kung fu and says „ I know Kung Fu“.
+One of my favourites movies of all time is, The Matrix, and one scene, in particular, stands out for me—the scene where Neo fights Morpheus in a Test Program.
+In the scene before that epic fight, Neo gets plugged in with a wire, and one of the Techies onboard of the Nebuchadnezzar uploads kung fu data into Neo’s brain.
+Seconds later, the upload is completed, and Neo opens his eyes and is a master in kung fu and says, “I know Kung Fu“.

 In the following article, I describe an easy hack that allowed me to up my book total from 1-2 books a year to 200 plus.
 In my past, I had tons of learning disabilities and problems in general with my education.
-Eventually, I became tired of fucking up and started to really research what learning is about.
-I studied memory champions, speed readers and read tons of books about accelerated learning.
+Eventually, I became tired of fucking up and really started to research what learning is about.
+I studied memory champions, speed readers, and read tons of books about accelerated learning.
 Have you ever started a book and it took you forever to finish it?
 Then this article might be something for you.

 What is the Px Project?